Yasir Al-Rumayyan

 Yasir bin Othman Al-Rumayyan (ياسر الرميان; born 18 February 1970) is a Saudi Arabian businessman who is governor of the Public Investment Fund (PIF), the sovereign wealth fund of the Kingdom of Saudi Arabia.
 He also chairs the state-owned petroleum company Saudi Aramco and Saudi Arabia's largest mining company Ma'aden.

-He is chairman of the English football club Newcastle United and manages the LIV Golf professional men's golf tour.
-He is chairman of Riyadh Air.
+He is chairman of the English football club Newcastle United, the airline Riyadh Air, and manages the LIV Golf professional men's golf tour.
 He is also involved in the construction of Neom, a controversial megaproject.

 Al-Rumayyan is a close ally of Saudi ruler Mohammed bin Salman.
 His early career was in finance.
 When King Abdullah died in 2015 and power consolidated around Crown Prince Mohammed bin Salman, Al-Rumayyan was appointed chairman of PIF and placed on the board of Saudi Aramco.
 After Bin Salman's 2017 purge of competing Saudi political elites, Al-Rumayyan and his associates assisted Bin Salman in consolidating his authority, while the sovereign fund acquired assets seized from prominent Saudi figures.